RutledgePaulV/defcash/readme.md

 ;;; just specify values for these keywords to toggle the strategies on ;;; you can specify more than one and the strategies will be composed

-; specify none of the cache strategies will default to unbounded caching (like clojure.core/memoize) ^{}
+; specifying none of the cache strategies will default to unbounded (like clojure.core/memoize) ^{}

 ; cache answers for 5 seconds